 Getting vaccinated for the flu every year is the best way to avoid getting sick from influenza viruses, which can be miserable for most and may be serious or even deadly for some.
 Each year, the flu shot helps protect against the types of flu viruses that are expected to be most common.
+And now is the perfect time to get your flu shot.

 Here are 3 reasons to get a flu shot: